-This is the website of Dawn Bonfield MBE CEng FIMMM FICE HonFIStructE FWES HonDEng
+This is the website of EurIng Dawn Bonfield MBE CEng FIMMM FICE HonFIStructE FWES HonDEng

-I am currently Royal Academy of Engineering Visiting Professor of Inclusive Engineering at Aston University, and also Director of Engineering Equality Diversity and Inclusion at Aston University.
-I am Founder & Director of Towards Vision, a Company which aims to work towards a vision of diversity and inclusion in engineering.
+I am currently Royal Academy of Engineering Visiting Professor of Inclusive Engineering at Aston University, and Founder & Director of Towards Vision, a Company which works towards a vision of diversity and inclusion in engineering.
 I am Past President and former Chief Executive of the Women's Engineering Society.
+I am a materials engineer by background and spent many years working in the aerospace industry on composite materials.
+I am the UK representative on the World Federation of Engineering Organisations (WFEO) and Deputy Chair of the Women in Engineering Committee focusing on the application of engineering and technology to address the Sustainable Development Goals, with particular emphasis on addressing the disadvantages faced by women.
+I am also founder of the Magnificent Women social enterprise which celebrates the history of women in engineering, and uses our inspiring heritage to encourage the next generation of engineers.
 I am a member of the Engineering Design T level Panel.
-I am a materials engineer by background and spent many years working in the aerospace industry on composite materials.
-I manage the Magnificent Women project which celebrates the history of women in engineering, and uses our inspiring heritage to encourage the next generation of engineers.
-I am the UK representative on the World Federation of Engineering Organisations (WFEO) Women in Engineering Committee.

 - I am developing University undergraduate content on Inclusive Engineering to equip our next generation of engineers with the skills and competencies they need to be inclusive (Further details at here www.inceng.org)